hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

 authorimage: /img/vetrivel-balasubramanian1-photo.jpg
 disable: false
 ---
-The open API specification is one of the most widely followed API contracts.
+The [OpenAPI specification](https://www.openapis.org)  is one of the most widely followed API contracts.
 It is language-agonistic.
-With the help of these Open API specifications, clients can understand the API and invoke them without having access to the code or worrying about the implementation details.
+With the help of these OpenAPI specifications, clients can understand the API and invoke them without having access to the code or worrying about the implementation details.

 At times, this open specification file is becoming too complex to manage and understand.
 In this article, I will discuss the techniques to simplify the open specification with loosely coupled reusable data models.

-## Items of open API specification
+## Items of OpenAPI specification
-Open API specifications files have many definitions in them.
-However, the below List of entities is typically bigger in terms of the number of lines and tends to be reused
+OpenAPI specifications files have many definitions in them.
+However, the below list of entities are typically bigger in terms of the number of lines and tends to be reused in the specification file.

 - schemas
 - pathitems